leafspark/AutoGGUF/CONTRIBUTING.md

 ### Python Styleguide

 - Follow PEP 8
+- Please use Black to format your code first
 - Use meaningful variable names
 - Comment your code, but don't overdo it